2021–2026 NCAA conference realignment: Missouri Valley Football Conference

 On April 4, 2022, the Missouri Valley Football Conference announced that Murray State's football team would join the conference beginning with the 2023 season.
 The move was made as a result of Murray State's previously announced move of its other sports from the Ohio Valley Conference (OVC) to the Missouri Valley Conference (MVC), a separate entity from the MVFC that does not sponsor football.

 The MVFC would eventually lose Western Illinois, which left the non-football Summit League for the OVC in 2023.
 The football team played the 2023 season in the MVFC before leaving for the Big South–OVC football alliance in 2024.
 It lost a second member in 2025 when Missouri State left for CUSA.

 On May 5, 2025, the MVFC announced a new conference structure that formalized the decades-long unofficial ties between the MVFC and MVC, and also established a formal relationship between the MVFC and Summit League.
 Under the new structure, the commissioners of the MVC and Summit hold the top two positions in the MVFC, and both conferences share administrative duties.
 Of the 10 MVFC members in the 2025 football season, all but one are members of the two partner conferences.

+On February 8, 2026, it was reported that North Dakota State accepted an invitation to join the Mountain West Conference beginning with the 2026 college football season.
+The MW officially announced the move the next day.

 Southern Conference

 While the Southern Conference (SoCon) had no change to its full membership until the 2026 arrival of Tennessee Tech, the addition of men's lacrosse by the Atlantic 10 Conference led to the SoCon disbanding its men's lacrosse league after the 2022 season.
 The SoCon had sponsored men's lacrosse since the 2015 season, when it took over operational control of the ASUN men's lacrosse league.
 As part of an agreement with the SoCon, the ASUN reestablished men's lacrosse for the 2022 season, with full member Bellarmine joined by five new single-sport members, while another full ASUN member, Jacksonville, stayed in SoCon men's lacrosse with a mixture of full SoCon members and affiliates.

 With Hampton moving to the CAA and affiliates High Point and Richmond (the latter a full A-10 member) moving the sport to the A-10, the SoCon was left with only three men's lacrosse members, with six required to maintain its automatic bid to the NCAA tournament.
-Accordingly, Jacksonville and full SoCon member Mercer moved that sport to the ASUN, while VMI, also a full SoCon member, returned to its former men's lacrosse home of the Metro Atlantic Athletic Conference.
+Accordingly, Jacksonville and full SoCon member Mercer moved that sport to the ASUN, while VMI, also a full SoCon member, returned to its former men's lacrosse home of the Metro Atlantic Athletic Conference, now known as the Metro Conference.